Driver Vehicle Inspection Report - DVIR

 Driver Vehicle Inspection Report Overview

-A Driver Vehicle Inspection Report, or DVIR, is a record that confirms if a driver has completed an inspection on a vehicle.
-Maintenance Pro Web has the ability to add these DVIR checklists into the system for Vehicles and Trailers.
+A Driver Vehicle Inspection Report (DVIR) is a document that verifies a driver has conducted an inspection of a vehicle.
+DVIR checklists can be incorporated into the system for both vehicles and trailers.

 Back To Top